With the Lead:famly platform, you can build advanced campaigns on your own. But which of our 20+ game concepts is the best fit for you?

 So if you're looking to boost the size of your permission database, you might want to look at the following game concepts:

-Typically, these game types have a participation rate between 45-60%, with an playing time of approximately two minutes.
+Typically, these game types have a participation rate between 45-60%, with a playing time of approximately two minutes.

 The games in this category are:

 Every day we get new data and numbers from our customer's cases, and we are constantly developing new games.
-Do not hesitate to contact us if you want a free consultation and help choosing the optimal game concept for your campaign.
+Click here for a list of all of our currently available game concepts, and do not hesitate to contact us if you want a free consultation to help you choose the optimal game concept for your campaign.